 The high altitude and mountainous geography lend a spectacularly scenic backdrop to the numerous outdoor activities on offer, including pony trekking, rock climbing, fishing, abseiling, hiking, bird watching, mountain biking and even skiing on the snow-covered slopes below the Mahlasela Pass.

-The existence of valuable mineral and water resources have led developers to build roads through some areas of Lesotho and but much of the country’s villages remain remote and can only be reached on foot, by horseback or by light aircraft.
+The existence of valuable mineral and water resources led developers to build roads through some areas of Lesotho, but much of the kingdom and it’s villages remain remote and can only be reached on foot, by horseback or by light aircraft.

 But Lesotho’s remoteness is a large part of its appeal, and this also helps preserve the rich traditional culture of the Basotho people, which you can experience at a number of cultural villages dotted across the kingdom.
 Lesotho also boasts some prominent examples of ancient rock paintings made by the nomadic San people that once inhabited this area.